-Almost anyone with a vision problem can wear these lenses, but they're only needed for people ages 40 and older whose vision blurs when they're doing close-up work like reading or sewing.
-This condition is called presbyopia.
-It's a natural part of getting older.
+Almost anyone with a vision problem can wear these lenses, but they're typically needed by people over age 40 who have presbyopia (farsightedness) -- their vision blurs when they're doing closeup work like reading or sewing.
+Progressive lenses can be used for children, too, to prevent increasing myopia (nearsightedness).

 Talk to your doctor to see if progressives are an option for you.